isomerpages/moe-nanyanggirlshigh/announcements/announcements/_posts/2025-04-28-post-Direct School Admission (DSA) 2025.md

 <h4><strong>1.
 Introduction</strong></h4>
 <p>Introduced in 2004, the DSA scheme provides students with the opportunity to seek admission to Nanyang Girls’ High School (NYGH), based on a diverse range of academic and non-academic achievements and talents that they can demonstrate beyond the PSLE. </p>
 <p>Primary 6 students who wish to seek admission to NYGH based on their achievements and talents can consider applying through DSA.
-Otherwise, students will take part in the Secondary 1 Posting Exercise, whereby admission is based on their PSLE results.</p>
+Otherwise, students will take part in the Secondary 1 Posting Exercise, whereby admission is based on their PSLE results. </p>
 <p>Students who have been successfully allocated to NYGH via DSA will NOT be allowed to participate in the Secondary 1 Posting Exercise to opt for other secondary schools as places have already been reserved for them in NYGH.
 They will also NOT be allowed to transfer to another school after the release of the PSLE results.
 NYGH runs the six-year Integrated Programme in partnership with HCI.
 They are expected to honour the commitment to NYGH from Year 1 to 4 and to Hwa Chong Institution (HCI) from Year 5 to 6.</p>
 <p>Students admitted to NYGH via DSA-CCA are expected to honour the commitment in the CCA from Year 1 to 4.
 They are allowed to choose another CCA in Year 5 to 6 if they are interested in a new CCA.</p>
-<p>Students admitted to NYGH via DSA (Bilingualism, Mathematics, Science, Innovation or Service Leadership) are expected to honour their commitment to participate in the respective domain's programmes from Year 1 to 4 and prioritise these programmes over others.</p>
+<p>Students admitted to NYGH via DSA (Bilingualism, Mathematics, Science or Service Leadership) are expected to honour their commitment to participate in the respective domain's programmes from Year 1 to 4 and prioritise these programmes over others. </p>
-<p><strong>Parents and students are encouraged to choose schools wisely based on the student’s aptitude and strengths, bearing in mind NYGH’s academic and non-academic requirements, and the programmes available to develop the area of talent.</strong></p>
+<p><strong>Parents and students are encouraged to choose schools wisely based on the student’s aptitude and strengths, bearing in mind NYGH’s academic and non-academic requirements, and the programmes available to develop the area of talent. </strong></p>

 <h4><strong>2.
 Important Dates</strong></h4>
 <table style="width: 100%" class="tb">